Borgomanero: History

 Legend has it that a group of thirteen people, called the Thirteen Orcs (Trözz 'Orchi in dialect form), returning from a pilgrimage to the shrine on the nearby island of San Giulio (Lake Orta), founded the first nucleus of the city, on the banks of the Agogna.
 The same legend also tells the origin of Tapulon, the local traditional dish, created with the poor ingredients that the group had at its disposal: the meat of the only donkey who carried their luggage, wine and little else.

-The first historical name of Borgomanero is Burgus sancti Leonardi (i.e. Hamlet of Saint Leonard).
-This name derives from Saint Leonard's church, the most ancient monument in town, which presumably dates back to 1125–1150.
-From the "paper of Romagnano" of 1198, we learn that Burgus sancti Leonardi already enjoyed the status of a free village at the time.
+The first historical name of Borgomanero is Burgus Sancti Leonardi (i.e. Hamlet of Saint Leonard).
+This name derives from Saint Leonard's church, the most ancient monument in town, presumably dating back to 1125-1150.

+From the "Paper of Romagnano" of 1198, we learn that Burgus Sancti Leonardi already enjoyed the status of a free village at the time.

 The toponym Borgomanero is attributed to Jacob Mainerio (Jacobus de Mayneriis), who was mayor of Novara between 1193 and 1194.
 Mainerio decided to transform Burgus sancti Leonardi into a military stronghold between the Sesia river and Ticino river, and gave his name to the new military camp (Burgus Maynerium), replacing that of Burgus sancti Leonardi.
 The construction of the new walled village almost certainly implied dismantling the previous hamlet dedicated to Saint Leonard, and the old church remained outside the walls, perhaps as a cemetery church.
 The new village was redesigned on the model of the Roman civitas, with two main streets crossing each other at the centre, and side streets creating a regular network of intersections: a pattern that still characterises the historic city centre.